KUBDatalab/SQL/_episodes/08-database-design.md

 - Many to One - many items in the first table is related to one item in the second table.
 - Many to Many - many items in the first table are related to many items in the second table.

-In our previous example of the 'PublisherID' field in the 'journals' table, the 'publisher' table has a one to many relationship with the journals table.
-This is because one publisher may publish many journals, so it will appear multiple times in that field.
+In our example of the 'id' field in the 'genres'  or 'productionCountries' tables has many to many relationship with the filmsAndSeries table.
+The 'code' in the 'countries' table has a one to one relationship with the 'country' field in the 'productionCountries' field.

 A key attribute is often included when designing databases to facilitate joins.